 The programs in Biology provide a broad background in the biological sciences with opportunity for greater depth of study and experience in selected areas.
 The upper level curriculum is organized into environmental, organismic, and cell-molecular areas of study, while the 100-level courses are integrated across these three sub-disciplines.
 Lectures and laboratories are designed to coordinate closely in content and provide meaningful laboratory experiences, especially in experimentation.

 Students are prepared for a variety of graduate or career opportunities.
-Upon graduation, students majoring in biology typically attend graduate, medical, or dental schools, pursue careers in medical technology, or allied health areas, do laboratory research, or perform environmental science duties in government and private industry.
+Upon graduation, students majoring in biology typically attend graduate, medical, or dental schools, pursue careers in medical technology, or allied health areas, do laboratory research, or engage in environmental science careers in government and private industry.

-Advanced Placement: The biological sciences programs require a score of 4 or better on the AP exam in order for the exam to be used to fulfill course requirements in the majors it offers.
+Advanced Placement: The biological sciences programs require a score of 4 or better on the AP exam in order for the exam to be used to fulfill course requirements in the majors.
 Students with a score of 3 will receive elective credit or receive credit toward General Education requirements.
 Students should consult the program personnel with questions on AP exams and requirements for majors.

 BIO 100 • Principles of Biology 3 Credits

-Corequisites: Registration in BIO 100D is required.
+Corequisites: Concurrent registration in BIO 100D is required.
 Offered: Occasionally.

 BIO 100D • Principles of Biology Lab 1 Credit